rkamysz/adobe-node/README.md

 ## Tips

+If the Adobe application does not start, try to:

+* Change the access setting for the folder assigned to a variable `adobeScriptsPath`

+* It is also possible that you will need to change user config to enable custom scripts.
+For example, for Photoshop, add `WarnRunningScripts 0` to the `PSUserConfig.txt` file in the Photoshop settings folder and restart Photoshop.

 If any of the built-in functions does not work as you expected, you can write these functions yourself and run them via the `runScript()` method.

 ## Contribute
 Feel free to contribute.
 If you have any ideas, requests just leave a message.